 Today, standing out from the crowd is more important than ever.
 Having skills in more than one discipline can give you the competitive edge and increase your career opportunities.
 If you choose a second major or a minor you can study an area of interest from a range of subjects.
-To find out more visit www.aut.ac.nz
+To find out more visit aut.ac.nz

-1. The Bachelor of Science is also offered through the School of Science.
+- 1. This major is now called Astronomy and Space Science. - 2.
+The Bachelor of Science is also offered through the School of Science.